 There is one caveat.
 Water on its own is a diuretic.
 Yes, this is in all the science books and research shows this to be true.
 However, those promoting the hydration craze fail to point out this important fact.

 Coffee and teas are only slightly more dehydrating than plain water.
-Remember, the pundits say all water helps do is hydrate.
-Yet some fluids, such as water, actually dehydrate us more than others (juices that have natural salts or minerals).
+Remember, the pundits say all water can do to help us is to hydrate.
+Yet some fluids, such as water, actually dehydrate us more than others (juices that have natural salts or minerals less so).